bogomirov/keyboard-shortcuts/README.md

 To install this project on your system, follow these steps:

 1) Grab a copy of the project repository and place it in an appropriate local folder.
-On Windows 7 for example, execute in Command Prompt:
+On Windows&reg; 7 for example, execute in Command Prompt:

 ```
   git clone https://github.com/bogomirov/keyboard-shortcuts.git ^
   %USERPROFILE%\AppData\Local\keyboard-shortcuts
 ```

 2) Enable any or all of the desktop backgrounds.
-On Windows 7 navigate to:
+On Windows&reg; 7 navigate to:

 ```
   Start -> Control Panel -> Personalization -> Desktop Background